git-vijaydurai/aws-terraform-eks/README.md

 ```bash
 terraform output
 ```
-- Use `kubectl` to access your cluster once kubeconfig is set up.
+- Use `kubectl` to access your cluster once kubeconfig is configured.

 ---